Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 iii.
 After CTS the timing is now more realistic.<br />

 If we try to synthesize a high frequency design by allowing faster(standard cell) standard cell, it will consider the pessimistic timing report as we have seen in floorplan and try to over-optimize the design.
 This will cause the design to have very high leakage power. <br />
 To avoid these issues I have developed an ECO engine that checks the timing report from logs and based on that it will swap slow cells on timing critical paths with fast L or SL cells to make them timing clean.
-The usage of the engine on OpenROAD flow is shown in figure below.
+The usage of the engine on OpenROAD flow is shown in figure below.<br />

 <p align="center">
 <img src = "https://github.com/Santosh3672/OpenROAD-flow-scripts_forked/blob/master/Images/ECO/ECO%20flow.drawio.png" />